wright-io/givenwhenthen/content/landing_page.md

 - Doug Wright [wright-io](https://github.com/wright-io)
 - Phil Cockfield [philcockfield](https://github.com/philcockfield)

-## Background
+## Design Sources
-In addition to being built on top op [Sauce Labs](http://saucelabs.com/), Selenium, and [Soda](https://github.com/LearnBoost/soda), `Given When Then` is heavily influenced by [Cucumber](http://cukes.info/) and the [BDD movement](http://en.wikipedia.org/wiki/Behavior_Driven_Development) in general.
-And in turn all of the efforts that BDD and Cucumber are indebted to.
+In addition to being built on top op [Sauce Labs](http://saucelabs.com/), Selenium, and [Soda](https://github.com/LearnBoost/soda), `Given When Then` is heavily influenced by [Cucumber](http://cukes.info/) and the [BDD movement](http://en.wikipedia.org/wiki/Behavior_Driven_Development) in general - and in turn all of the efforts that BDD and Cucumber are indebted to.
 It's cucumbers all the way down baby!

 ## License